Bismarck-v/core-code-month-1/Challenges Month 1/Week two.md

 }
 ```

-**3.Your task is to write a function called valid_spacing() or validSpacing() which checks if a string has valid spacing.
+**3. Your task is to write a function called valid_spacing() or validSpacing() which checks if a string has valid spacing.
 The function should return either True or False.
 For this kata, the definition of valid spacing is one space between words, and no leading or trailing spaces.
-Below are some examples of what the function should return.
+Below are some examples of what the function should return.**
 ```Javascript
 function validSpacing(s) {
   return s.trim() == s && !s.includes("  ");
 }
 ```

-**4.Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
+**4. Given a string of digits, you should replace any digit below 5 with '0' and any digit 5 and above with '1'.
 Return the resulting string.**
 ```javascript
 function fakeBin(x){
 let fakebin = "";